-Many nutrients you know about fall into the category of antioxidants (the “good guys”), like vitamins A, C and E, and minerals like selenium, copper and zinc.
-Most are found in plants—including fruits, vegetables, whole grains, and herbs and spices—and in healthy fats like nuts, and beverages like tea and coffee.
+Many nutrients fall into the category of antioxidants (the “good guys”).
+These include vitamins A, C and E, and minerals such as selenium, copper and zinc.
+Most are found in plants—including fruits, vegetables, whole grains, herbs and spices—and in foods with healthy fats like nuts, and beverages like tea and coffee.

 Put simply, antioxidants are substances that protect your cells from the harmful effects of molecules called free radicals (the “bad guys”).

 Think of a free radical as a pinball careening around inside your body, constantly smashing into other cells, disrupting normal cell functioning.
 The cells can’t do their jobs properly because these guys keep storming the gates.
 If the body isn’t able to defend itself and the free-radical production becomes excessive, it leads to damage that contributes to aging (yes, including wrinkles), heart disease, cancer, Alzheimer’s and other diseases.

 Antioxidants are the first line of defense to prevent that from happening.
 I like to think of them as little molecules flying through our bloodstreams wearing capes, like superheroes.
 When they encounter free radicals, they neutralize them (by using their powers to do things like donate electrons to balance out the unpaired electrons that cause the free radicals to wreak havoc, but that’s getting technical).